hoaproject/Contributions-Symfony-ConsoleBridge/README.md

 ### Formatter

 `Hoathis\SymfonyConsoleBridge\Formatter\OutputFormatterStyle` will let you do everything you were able to do with the native `symfony/console` formatter with some more cool things:

-* Supports `xterm-8color` color names
+* supports `xterm-8color` color names,
-* Supports `xterm-256color` color codes
+* supports `xterm-256color` color codes,
-* **Automatically translates hex color codes**
+* **automatically translates hexadecimal color codes**,
-* Supports text styling (normal, bold, underlined, blink and inverse)
+* supports text styling (normal, bold, underlined, blink and inverse).

-To use those new `OutputFormatterStyle`, use the usual API :
+To use those new `OutputFormatterStyle`, use the usual API:

 ```php
 <?php